Review Show

 - Test extensively.

-- You can also implement 4096_t to accomodate negative values (which I did not due).
+- You can also implement 4096_t to accomodate negative values (which I did not do).

 - I instead created different local values with my EEA function that tracked whether everything was positive or negative.